fontsplugin/plugin/readme.txt

 Requires at least: 4.0
 Tested up to: 5.8
 License: GPLv2 or later
-Stable tag: 3.0.5
+Stable tag: 3.0.6

-The easiest to use Google Fonts Typography Plugin.
+The easiest to use Google Fonts Plugin.
 No coding required.
+Optimized for Speed.
 1000+ font choices.

 == Description ==
 The [Google Fonts](https://fontsplugin.com/?utm_source=wporg&utm_medium=readme&utm_campaign=intro) library currently contains 998 unique fonts.
 This plugin allows you to easily use any of them on your WordPress website.